mend-toolkit/mend-examples/Repo-Integration/Self-Managed/README.md

   - Two inputs that send API requests periodically for the Scanner and Remediate containers healthcheck endpoints.
   - Dashboards for searching the integration containers individually.
   - Dashboards showing statistics pulled from the healthcheck API inputs.

+## Stopping the Integration

+In the event that the integration needs to be stopped, please use the command: `docker-compose -f <docker-compose.yaml file> down` to stop the integration.
+This will ensure that graylog stops gracefully and no data corruption occurs.